 This experience has been described in the diagram below, where all the traditional colors are represented on a two-dimensional diagram.
 In reality there is a third not shown which is the “brightness” dimension, we can add black and thus obtain all the visible colors, such as brown or gray for example.

 The edge of this rounded triangle corresponds to the spectrum of visible light, from 380 nm to 780 nm.
 We find that there are an infinity of colors which are not in the spectrum but are a mixture.
 This is the case with pink, which is a mixture of red and indigo.
 To make ROSE appear we need at least a combination of two wavelengths according to well chosen intensities, for example 480 nm and 620 nm, but there are endless recipes at two or more lengths waves to get the same ROSE.

 It has also been shown that the human brain retreats the nerve impulses received from the RED, GREEN and BLUE cones to enhance the complementary colors.
 That is to say the colors which by mixing give white, like Magenta in particular.
 The brain is particularly sensitive to complementary colors.
 The color ROSE which is a variant of magenta, therefore occupies a “perceptual space” in our mind.
 Finally it is normal that ROSE is its own term.

 By wearing it, by using it … the ROSE accompanies you in your story and suggests delicacy, sweetness, romance … The ROSE will be yours as long as you give it with its added values.

 You will give it a small name and you will like it.

-Guillaumette Duplaix – Color Specialist – www.
+Guillaumette Duplaix – Color Expert – www.
 RUNWAYMAGAZINES.com